 You agree that you will not impose a surcharge or any other fee for accepting PayPal as a payment method.
 You may charge a handling fee in connection with the sale of goods or services as long as the handling fee does not operate as a surcharge and is not higher than the handling fee you charge for non-PayPal transactions.

-In representations to your customers or in public communications, you agree not to mischaracterize PayPal as a payment method.
-At all of your points of sale (in whatever form), you agree not to try to dissuade or inhibit your customers from using PayPal; and, if you enable your customers to pay you with PayPal, you agree to treat PayPal’s payment mark at least at par with other payment methods offered.
+In representations to your customers or in public communications, you agree not to mischaracterize PayPal or Venmo as a payment method or exhibit a preference for other payment methods over PayPal or Venmo.
+Within all of your points of sale, you agree not to try to dissuade or inhibit your customers from using PayPal or Venmo or encourage the customer to use an alternate payment method.
+If you enable your customers to pay you with PayPal or Venmo, whenever you display or exhibit the payment methods that you accept (either within any point of sale or in your marketing materials, advertising and other customer communications) you agree to display the PayPal or Venmo payment marks at least as prominently, and in at least as positive a manner, as you do for all other payment methods.

 Taxes and information reporting